Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Empirical Applications

 where $\Tt = \sum_{j=0}^{\infty} \rho^j \delta_{t+1+j}$ aggregates the future path of technology-driven dividend growth.
 In principle, if we could observe the technology component $\delta_t$ and the discount factor $\rho$, we could construct $\Tt$ directly.
 In practice, the technology path is uncertain, agents' information sets are richer than the econometrician's, and the mapping from observable technology indicators to $\delta_t$ is imprecise.

 We address this challenge by adapting the counterfactual estimation approach of \citet{Hsiao2012}.
 The key insight is that during \emph{non-bubble periods}, the observed price equals the fundamental (up to stationary noise), so one can use these periods to estimate the relationship between the fundamental and observable covariates.
 During the potential bubble period, the estimated relationship is used to construct a counterfactual fundamental, and PSY is applied to the residual.
+The interpretation of that residual depends on the identifying assumptions in Section~\ref{subsec:feedback_bounds}: under exact separability it contains the bubble component, while under bubble-induced feedback it contains only the non-absorbed part of the bubble.